 As mentioned before, similarly flavored uniform results already exist in complex dynamics and are a very important source of inspiration for us: the quotient $\tilde{S}:=(\mathrm{End}_d^1\times\mathrm{End}_d^1)/\mathrm{PGL}(2)$ by the diagonal action by conjugacy is a quasiprojective variety.
 On a suitable subvariety $S$ of $\tilde{S}$, one wants to show that outside a Zariski closed set of $S$, then all pairs of rational maps $f, g : \P^1 \to \P^1$ will have at most $B$ preperiodic points in common.
 This is a statement very similar to Theorem~\ref{tm:uniformity} where one considers $\mathcal{Y}$ to be the fibered diagonal in $\mathbb{P}^1\times\mathbb{P}^1$ instead of the critical set.
 Then, such a result was first shown by DeMarco, Krieger and Ye in the Legendre family \cite{DKY1} and in the quadratic family \cite{DKY2}.
 Then, Mavraki and Schmidt proved it in the case of any algebraic curve $S$ \cite{Mavraki_Schmidt}.
 Finally, DeMarco and Mavraki have shown very recently the optimal result that there is a uniform bound $B$, depending only on the degree $d$, so that for a Zariski open and dense set in the space of all pairs of rational maps $f, g : \P^1 \to \P^1$ with degree $d$, $f$ and $g$ have at most $B$ preperiodic points in common \cite{DeMarco-Mavraki}.

 To prove Theorem~\ref{tm:uniformity}, we show in Theorem~\ref{tm:gap} that there is a height gap (there exists a $\varepsilon>0$ such that all points of canonical height $\leq \varepsilon$ are contained in a Zariski closed proper subset of the fibered critical locus).
-For that, we follow the idea of Gao, Ge and Kühne on abelian varieties \cite{GGK} (first introduced by Ullmo \cite{Ullmo-Bogomolov} and Zhang~\cite{Zhang-Bogomolov}) to overfiber the dynamics (see also \cite{Mavraki_Schmidt} and \cite{DeMarco-Mavraki} where this strategy is also used).
-The fact that local heights are all positive in the polynomial setting allows us to get the bound from the complex place.
+For that, we follow the idea of Gao, Ge and K\"uhne on abelian varieties \cite{GGK} (first introduced by Ullmo \cite{Ullmo-Bogomolov} and Zhang~\cite{Zhang-Bogomolov}) to overfiber the dynamics (see also \cite{Mavraki_Schmidt} and \cite{DeMarco-Mavraki} where this strategy is used).
+The fact that local heights are all non-negative in the polynomial setting allows us to get the bound from the complex place.